DJ LeMahieu: 2024

 LeMahieu suffered a non-displaced fracture of his right foot prior to the 2024 season and began the year on the injured list.
 His rehabilitation was prolonged after he continued to experience soreness in the same foot.
 Playing in 67 games while batting .204/.269/.259 with just 2 home runs and 26 RBI.
 LeMahieu was activated from the injured list and returned to the Yankees' lineup on May 28, 2024.

 2025

 LeMahieu strained his left calf muscle prior to the 2025 season and began the year on the injured list.
-The injury put LeMahieu on the IL until May 13, 2025, when he made his 2025 debut as a pinch hitter against the Seattle Mariners.
+The injury put LeMahieu on the IL until May 13, 2025, when he made his season debut as a pinch hitter against the Seattle Mariners.
 In 45 appearances for the Yankees, he slashed .266/.338/.336 with two home runs and 12 RBI.
 Manager Aaron Boone announced on July 8 that Jazz Chisholm Jr. would resume playing as a second baseman and LeMahieu was being moved to a bench role.
 The next day, the Yankees designated LeMahieu for assignment, then released him a day later.

+Coaching career

+On May 6, 2026, LeMahieu was announced as the manager for the Royal Oak Leprechauns of the Northwoods League.